Natural History TourAugust 25, 1:30 pm

 Alpine Rail Enthusiasts:Join the Cogger Club which entitles you to ride the Cog as many times as you desire until December 2014 and one free ride in the cab of the biodiesel Locomotive.

-Nearly 150 years later, the Mount Washington Cog Railway continues to provide a sense of adventure and history as it carries passengers to the 6,288-foot summit of Mount Washington.
-There, visitors can take in the spectacular panoramic view, spanning the mountains and valleys of New Hampshire, Maine and Vermont, north into Canada, and east to the Atlantic Ocean.
+Passengers will experience a sense of adventure and history on the Mount Washington Cog Railway's 3-hour guided train tour to the highest peak in the Northeast.
+With approximately one hour to spend at the 6,288 foot summit, visitors can take in the spectacular panoramic view, spanning the mountains and valleys of New Hampshire, Maine and Vermont, north into Canada, and east to the Atlantic Ocean.

-Passengers of the Cog will get about an hour to explore the mountain-top community at the summit, which includes the Sherman Adams Visitors Center, Mount Washington Observatory's Weather Museum and 1853 Tip Top House.
-Visitors can send a postmarked stamp from top of Mount Washington and get their photo taken at the summit marker.
+Visitors will delight in exploring the mountain-top community which includes the Sherman Adams Visitors Center, Mount Washington Observatory's Weather Museum and 1853 Tip Top House.
+Visitors can send a postmarked stamp from the top of Mount Washington and get their photo taken at the summit marker.

 Hop aboard today, and enjoy the ride!